ahmetozlu/signature_extractor/README.md

 # "Signature Extraction" based connected component analysis

-A design and implementation for "overlapped handwritten signature extraction from scanned documents" using OpenCV and scikit-image on python.
+A design and implementation of a super lightweight algorithm for "overlapped handwritten signature extraction from scanned documents" using OpenCV and scikit-image on python.

 ## Quick Demo

+---

 - Input = The scanned document
 - Output = The signatures exist on the input